Name Benjamin Scheerbarth

 What are your main interests in planning and concentration area?

 Being relatively new to planning, I allow myself to be open to and inspired by the various planning fields I have yet to discover.
 The GSD is a great place to do that though, due to the large number of guest lectures, lunch talks, and the Loeb fellows.
-Since I am planning on returning to Europe upon graduating, I am specializing in International Planning, and potentially in social/critical concerns as well.
+I specialized in International Planning, since I had made plans to return to Europe upon graduation.

 What was your impression of Harvard and the GSD before you came?